alphagov/govuk-rfcs/rfc-126-custom-configuration-for-dependabot.md

 [application-owners]: https://docs.publishing.service.gov.uk/apps/by-team.html

-By having so many open PRs, it becomes difficult to be able to prioritise important updates (bug fixes, security fixes) over new versions which simply adds new features (which our apps don't necessarily use anyway).
+By having so many open PRs, it becomes difficult to be able to prioritise important updates (bug fixes, security fixes, internal updates) over new versions which simply adds new features (which our apps don't necessarily use anyway).
 This leads to important updates being left for long periods of time and our desire to close down all the PRs means developers spend time investigating and fixing complex problems without any benefit.

 ### Statistics